Building a 12-month budget plan with Futrli

-Your budget is there to keep you on course with your day to day transactions.
-Best practice is to keep a close eye on your budget as you operate your business, all the while regularly studying your forecast.
-This is because they work in similar ways but they are different.
+Your budget is there to keep you on course with your day to day transactions so keep a close eye on it and your forecast.

-Read the full case study with Euro Hostels here.
-Excel is a great piece of kit, but it’s inappropriate to use it for your finances.
-Spreadsheets are very prone to errors, so setting up your budget in one could mean you’re starting on the back foot with wrong data.
-A report from Market Watch found that 88% of spreadsheets contain errors.
-Just let that sink in for a minute, and think about if you can afford to be part of this statistic.
+Excel is a great piece of kit, but it’s not always appropriate to use it for your finances.
+They’re prone to errors, so setting up your budget in one could mean you’re starting on the back foot with wrong data.

 Add up all of your incoming cash.
 Do the same for all outgoings.
 This must include everything, each and every penny that went in or out over the last 12 months, such as bank statements, wages, credit card statements, utility bills, receipts and anything else that will help you figure out how much you earned and spent last year.
 This will make projections much easier.

-Because you know your rent, bills and wages are likely to be the same each month, building your budget plan projections is easy.
+Because you know your rent, bills and wages are the same each month, building your budget plan projections is easy.
 You can section these off into groups, like utilities, savings, one-off payments, etc.

 Track your progress

-Our number one piece of advice is to check your budget regularly.
-It is designed to help you forge a path for your business, and checking it frequently will show you how you’re doing.
-Using the scenarios section for your budget, and the real-time data of the forecast you have already, you’re going to be able to compare the data of the two.
-You’re giving yourself a level of transparency incomparable to that of using spreadsheets, or most other platforms on the market.
+You need to check your budget regularly.
+Using your budget and forecast together will help you see how you’re performing.
 If you’ve overspent, you’ll see where you can cut back or if you need to source some extra cash.
 If you’ve underspent, you’ll know you have some free cash to play with or reinvest.

-You must remember that budgeting and forecasting together is going to help you to take full control of your business.
-Obtaining this granular view of the coming 12 months, based upon the last year, is the best way to be operating and if you’re just starting out then get into this good habit now
+You must remember that budgeting and forecasting together are going to help you to take full control of your business.
+Obtaining this granular view of the coming 12 months, based on the last year, is the best way to be operating and if you’re just starting out then get into this good habit now.